 This posture is exceptionally agreeable and ok for all aside from the general population with knee issues or hypertension Keeping support between the knees to keep put abdominal area, arms and head will make the stance more agreeable and helps pregnant or large individuals Placing a thick cover between the heels and posterior and sitting on it will help you to sit while diminishing the strain on knees and hips.

 Name: – Balasana

 Position: – sitting

 Steps of Balasana (Child yoga Pose)

-- First sit straight and comfortably in Vajrasana or table pose with your spine erect.
+- First, sit straight and comfortably in Vajrasana or table pose with your spine erect.

-- Now breathe out gently and try to bend your body in forward direction towards your thighs.
+- Now breathe out gently and try to bend your body in the forward direction towards your thighs.

 - After that try to touch the floor by your forehead.

-- Place your hands in forward direction in a way that they ought to totally lay on the ground and ought to be casual (Your hands should be adjacent to your feet and keep your hands to back direction just near to heels with palms facing up).
+- Place your hands in the forward direction in a way that they ought to totally lay on the ground and ought to be casual (Your hands should be adjacent to your feet and keep your hands to back direction just near to heels with palms facing up).

 - As you touch the floor by your forehead, just close your eyes and start counting your breath.
 Breathe in and breathe out slowly at that moment.

 - Try to hold your body in this posture for up to 2 minutes (Day by day increase the time).

 - By inhaling release the pose and get back to your initial position or Vajrasana rest for while and repeat the pose about 3 to 5 times (During the process don’t give any strain to your body).